buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Entities/IfcMapConversionScaled.md

 **Equations**

 Below are the relevant equations for _IfcMapConversionScaled_.
-The equations are given: a) in full expanded matrix form, useful for programmers to understand the exact sequence of operations, and to easily adapt to instead of multiply a standard CG (Computer Graphics) 4x4 matrix; b) in the simplified equation form, which is sufficient for calculating a single point.
+The equations are given: a) in transformation matrix form, useful for programmers to understand the exact sequence of operations and b) in a simplified equation form, which is sufficient for calculating a single point.

 a) matrix form